 Western Connecticut State University embraces a commitment to shared governance to support open dialogue, input from all parties, and adequate deliberation of all decisions affecting the University.
-We endorse the description offered in the CSU-AAUP Collective Bargaining Agreement:
+Members of AAUP, SUOAF, and WCSU Administration endorse the description offered in the CSU-AAUP Collective Bargaining Agreement:

-Collegiality in academic governance...can best be accomplished through Senates selected by representatives of the appropriate university constituencies in accordance with each institutions constitution and tradition.
+Collegiality in academic governance...can best be accomplished through Senates selected by representatives of the appropriate university constituencies in accordance with each institution's constitution and tradition.
 Matters of concern to the Senate include: (a) curriculum policy and curricular structure, (b) requirements for degrees and granting of degrees, (c) policies for recruitment, admission and retention of students, (d) academic policies relating to students, and (e) other matters of campus concern.

-In support of these goals, a robust set of committees contribute to decision-making processes at WCSU.
+In support of these goals, a robust set of Senate committees contribute to decision-making processes at WCSU.
 The bylaws to all such committees are included in this section.